gaskinwang/Plotting/README.md

 >   ± sem and the p value of two-tailed Student's *t*-test displayed as numbers of \*.
 #
 For E.  With the given data characterized by multiple sets, five (or less) elements
-    repeated in each set, plot a set-based schematic with multiple Cartesian coordinate systems to display the proportion of each element in a set:
+    repeated in each set, the code plots a set-based schematic with multiple Cartesian coordinate systems to display the proportion of each element in a set:
     Relative size of discs stands for their proportions; the highest occurrence element is shown in the center of a coordinate system.
 Starting at row no.1,